wangari39/feb-2025-final-project-and-deployment-wangari39/README.md

 # SmartSoft Technologies Website

-A responsive multipage website built as a projectto demonstrate skills in HTML5, CSS3, JavaScript, and website deployment.
+A responsive multipage website built as a project to demonstrate skills in HTML5, CSS3, JavaScript, and website deployment.

- Project Overview
+ ##Project Overview

 This website is designed for a fictional software company, "SmartSoft Technologies".
 It includes three fully responsive pages:
 - **Home**: Introduction, services, and an image slider